j-griffith/cinder-docker-driver/README.md

 You can also just add the volume arguments to your docker run command and Docker will make the create calls for you.
 Keep in mind that if the volume already exists we'll just grab it and try to attach it, if it doesn't, the Docker service will issue a request to the driver to create it.

+##What's next
+Put the whole thing in a container, and just run it from there.
+Almost there, just trying to figure out some details on how to use iscsid in a container and have it effect the host.